sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Guidance
   - Importance
 * - You must have a clear set of roles and responsibilities relating to risk including who owns risks and how they are escalated and delegated.
   - The highest level of risk ownership is the top management of the TRE organisation.
-In order to ensure escalations to this level are rare suitable structures should be put in place to own, mitigate and accept risk.
+    In order to ensure escalations to this level are rare, suitable structures should be put in place to own, mitigate and accept risk.
   - Mandatory
 * - You must understand risk appetite.
   - This includes understanding ownership of risk, and ability to accept risk which falls outside of the appetite should that become necessary.